 HH Global announces multi-year contract with wilko

 LONDON, Feb.
-19, 2020 /PRNewswire/ -- Following a competitive tender process, HH Global has been awarded a multi-year contract by wilko, covering print and related services.
+19, 2020 /CNW/ -- Following a competitive tender process, HH Global has been awarded a multi-year contract by wilko, covering print and related services.

 The service went live on 1 September 2019, and covers the provision of outsourced procurement services, supporting wilko marketing activities across their entire 417 store estate.
 This includes point of sale (POS), promotional tickets and creative services, and is serviced by a team based at wilko's head office.